linode/docs/docs/tools-reference/linux-system-administration-basics.md

 ## System Diagnostics

-If you're having an issue with your Linode that is neither related to [networking](#network-diagnostics), nor another application issue, it may help to rule out "hardware" and operating system level issues.
+If you're having an issue with your Linode that is neither related to [networking](#network-diagnostics) nor another application issue, it may help to rule out "hardware" and operating system level issues.
 Use the following tools to better diagnose and resolve these.

 If you determine that you have a problem with memory usage, refer to our guide on [resolving memory usage issues](/docs/troubleshooting/memory-networking).
 Use the following tools and approaches to determine the specific cause of your troubles.